tannerdolby/bug-saves-world/README.md

 2. Start the local server with `npm run dev`

 ## Design
 All of the background objects and styles for each level in this game were created using HTML and CSS.
 The sprites were created with Vectornator.
-Have a look at `game-design.html` and `design.scss` for how each of the things you see in game were created.
+Have a look at the `/assets/` directory, `game-design.html` and `design.scss` for more details.

 ## Characters
 The character objects I created in Vectornator and packed into a sprite sheet to be loaded as a game object.